cocos/cocos-docs/en/animation/animation-clip.md

 ## Animations created inside Creator

-New animation clips can be created, edited and previewed directly through the **Animation Editor**, see [Animation Editor](animation.md) for details.
+New animation clips can be created, edited and previewed directly through the **Animation** panel, see [Animation Editor](animation.md) for details.

 This can also be done via script, see [Using Animation Curves](use-animation-curve.md) for details.